daewoooo/SaaRclust2/README.md

 If you encounter errors of any kind, please report an [issue here](https://github.com/daewoooo/SaaRclust/issues/new).

 ## NOTE
-The 'devel' branch of SaaRclust package is currently under development and contains unpublished work.
+SaaRclust2 package is currently under development and contains unpublished work.
 Any usage for publishing is strictly prohibited without permission.

-## References
-Ghareghani, M., Porubsky, D., et al. Strand-seq enables reliable separation of long reads by chromosome via expectation maximization.
-Bioinformatics 34, i115–i123 (2018).

-Falconer, Ester, Mark Hills, Ulrike Naumann, Steven S. S. Poon, Elizabeth A. Chavez, Ashley D. Sanders, Yongjun Zhao, Martin Hirst, and Peter M. Lansdorp.
-2012.
-“DNA Template Strand Sequencing of Single-Cells Maps Genomic Rearrangements at High Resolution.”
-Nature Methods 9 (11): 1107–12.